The 5+ Club Supported Site

 - Undergraduates from SPS and the LA program cooperated with PIRT (the ASU Physics Instructional Resource Team) at several local outreach opportunities.

 - Provided demos at the college Night of the Open Door and the physics department Red Carpet Day.

 - Participated as judges and coaches at several science fairs in K-12 schools throughout the '12-'13 school year.

 - Undergraduates enrolled in the Bachelor of Arts in Education (BAE) program in physics education must participate in two internships and a final semester of student teaching in local high schools.

-- Starting in fall 2013, students enrolled in PHY 118 Explorations in Science Teaching (see Course Reform) will visit local K-12 schools four times throughout the semester to explore their interest in a future as a physical science teacher.
+- Students enrolled in PHY 118 Explorations in Science Teaching (see Course Reform) had the opportunity to visit local K-12 schools throughout the semester to explore their interest in a future as a physical science teacher.

 - LAs were interested in implementing reform teaching techniques in their recitations and lab sections, but were often limited by time constraints, the large amount of topics covered, and the attitude of the cooperating professor.

 - Although the TIR was often successful in arranging supportive mentor teachers (versed in Physics Education Research) for interns and student teachers, the process of getting placements with local districts and the Teacher's College is rampant with red tape.

 - We will need to expand and foster relationships with local schools in order to provide placements for future teachers enrolled in PHY 118 and the new BS program, paying attention to logistical details such as flexible scheduling for busy undergraduates and public transportation availability.

 - PHY 118 Explorations in Science Teaching (see Course Reform) was approved in spring 2013 and was first offered in fall 2013, with 16 students enrolled.